 What’s the best way to see Scotland’s incredible scenery?
 From the saddle of a gravel bike of course!
 It’s faster than walking, so you’ll see more, but slow enough to give you time to enjoy the landscape you’re passing through.

-Over the last few years, cycling has increased in popularity, with interest in ‘gravel biking’, in particular, surging.
+Over the last few years, cycling has increased in popularity, with interest in ‘gravel biking’ and ownership of gravel bikes, in particular, surging.
 But what is gravel biking?
 What’s involved?
-And where are the best places in Scotland to go gravel biking?
+And where are the best places in Scotland to ride a gravel bike?
 Read on for answers to these questions and more!

 What is Gravel Biking?